airbnb/swift/swift.md

 * <a id='alphabetize-imports'></a>**Alphabetize module imports at the top of the file a single line below the last line of the header comments.
 Do not add additional line breaks between import statements.** (<a href='#alphabetize-imports'>link</a>)

+> Why?
+A standard organization method helps engineers more quickly determine which modules a file depends on.

 ```swift
 // WRONG